 Of course, that’s no reason to give up on your dream of being an RV owner.
 You just have to understand that the money you spend on your rig isn’t likely to come back to you.
 But that doesn’t matter if you have the time of your life enjoying adventures in your wheeled home-away-from-home!

-It does mean that you want to make darn sure you buy an RV you really love, however, and also one that’s going to go the distance as far as staying in good shape and safe driving condition.
+It does mean that you want to make darn sure you buy an RV you really love, however, and also one that’s going to go the distance as far as staying in good shape and in safe driving condition.
 A lot of that process, of course, comes down to research.
 Only you can decide which of the many types of RVs out there is right for you and your family.

 But there are some very important questions you should always make sure you get answered before you sign a contract for the purchase of an RV.